-Net cash flows provided by operating activities includes net income and adjustments for non-cash expenses, changes in operating assets and liabilities, including balances related to the settlement and funding of client transactions, receivables from product sponsors, and accrued commission and advisory expenses due to our advisors.
+Net cash flows provided by (used in) operating activities includes net income and adjustments for non-cash expenses, changes in operating assets and liabilities, including balances related to the settlement and funding of client transactions, receivables from product sponsors and accrued commission and advisory expenses due to our advisors.
 Operating assets and liabilities that arise from the settlement and funding of transactions by our advisors' clients are the principal cause of changes to our net cash from operating activities and can fluctuate significantly from day to day and period to period depending on overall trends and clients' behaviors.

-The increase in cash flows provided by operating activities for the three months ended March 31, 2020 compared to the same period in 2019 was primarily attributable to an increase in payables to clients and a decrease in receivables from clients, due to the timing of payments made, partially offset by an increase in receivables from product sponsors, broker-dealers and clearing organizations.
+The increase in cash flows provided by operating activities for the six months ended June 30, 2020 compared to the same period in 2019 was primarily attributable to a decrease in outflows from payables to clients, an increase in income taxes payable and a decrease in receivables from clients, due to the timing of payments made, partially offset by a decrease in net income.

-The increase in cash flows used in investing activities for the three months ended March 31, 2020 compared to the same period in 2019 was primarily attributable to an increase in capital expenditures and purchases of held-to-maturity securities.
+The increase in cash flows used in investing activities for the six months ended June 30, 2020 compared to the same period in 2019 was primarily attributable to an increase in capital expenditures and purchases of held-to-maturity securities.

-The decrease in cash flows used in financing activities for the three months ended March 31, 2020 compared to the same period in 2019 was primarily attributable to proceeds from our revolving lines of credit, partially offset by an increase in repurchases of our common stock.
+The decrease in cash flows used in financing activities for the six months ended June 30, 2020 compared to the same period in 2019 was primarily attributable to the suspension of repurchases of our common stock, partially offset by repayments of our revolving lines of credit.

-We have actively monitored our liquidity needs since the start of the COVID-19 pandemic.
-We believe that based on current levels of operations and anticipated growth, our cash flow from operations, together with other available sources of funds, which include three uncommitted lines of credit, the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement") and the committed revolving credit facility of LPL Financial, will be adequate to satisfy our working capital needs, the payment of all of our obligations, and the funding of anticipated capital expenditures for the foreseeable future.
+We have actively monitored any changes to our liquidity needs caused by the COVID-19 pandemic.
+We believe that based on current levels of operations and anticipated growth, our cash flow from operations, together with other available sources of funds, which include four uncommitted lines of credit, the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement") and the committed revolving credit facility of LPL Financial, will be adequate to satisfy our working capital needs, the payment of all of our obligations and the funding of anticipated capital expenditures for the foreseeable future.
 We believe that this will remain the case in reasonably likely stress scenarios involving a sustained market downturn and the persistence of current interest rates.
 We note that the earliest principal maturity date for our long-term borrowings is 2025 and our revolving credit facilities mature in 2024, which makes us less dependent on capital markets in the near-term.